 - Read Hutcherson C., Seppala E., Gross J.J.
 (2008).
 Loving-kindness meditation increases social connectedness.
 Emotion, 8: 720–724.

 - Read Hutcherson C., Seppala E., Gross J.J.
 (2014).
 The Neural Correlates of Social Connection.
 Cognitive Affective Behavioral Neuroscience.

 - Read Seppala, E., Rossomando.
 T., Doty, J. R. (2013).
 Social Connection and Compassion: Important Predictors of Health and Well-Being.
 Social Research Quarterly

 - Read Chapin, HL, Darnall BD, Seppala E, Doty J, Mackey S. Compassion meditation training for people living with chronic pain and their significant others: A pilot study and mixed-methods analysis (in press).
 Journal of Compassionate Healthcare.

 - Zimbardo, P, Seppala, E. M., Doty, J.R.
-Heroism: Socially-Engaged Compassion in Action (in press).
+Heroism: Socially-Engaged Compassion in Action.
 Oxford Handbook of Compassion Science (Ed.
 Doty, J. R., Seppala, E.M. et al.)

 Compassion & Business

 What role do of a company’s values play in the well-being of their employees?
 How does someone’s attitude toward their work impact their well-being levels.
 How important is social connection at work?
 The field of organization behavior and corporate well-being is relatively new yet we spend most of our time at the workplace.
 Recent research is showing that happier workplaces are more profitable.
 This line of research seeks to understand how to increase happiness at the workplace and what factors most contribute to employee well-being.